 If your car is parked outside your home, exposed to the elements while what might have been a garage is now your store-room or workshop, your car is at greater risk of being broken into, and when rainy weather strikes, you’re set to get wet every time you need a ride.

 Why not look into the simple, safe and stylish solution of having a carport installed?
-There are a handful of shelter ideas that are easy to design and install.
+There are a handful of carport and shelter ideas that are easy to design and install and Revell Landscaping is here to help.
 Here we break down what you need to know when considering a carport.

 Benefits of constructing a carport

 Carports can be designed and tailored to suit your specific needs – they can fit in the space you have available, be fixed to the perfect height (particularly for SUV’s or 4-WD vehicles, which with roof-racks frequently require a higher ceiling clearance) and can be made to cover as many cars as you have!